Subchapter C. CERTIFICATE OF INSPECTION

 (B) The vehicle is in an obviously unsafe operating condition.

-(ii) The portion of the windshield containing the certificate of inspection may be retained for audit by the inspection station supervisor.
+(ii) The portion of the windshield containing the certificate of inspection shall be retained for audit by the inspection station supervisor.

 (iv) ‘‘Replacement’’ shall be marked on the reverse side of the replacement certificate of inspection.